Right to Repair

 The Right to Repair Scheme was introduced by the Government to make sure that all Housing Association tenants throughout Scotland receive a good repairs service for important repairs.

 If a qualifying repair is not attended to within a set response time, we must pay you compensation for the inconvenience.
-You also have the right to appoint your own contractor from our approved contractor list to carry out the repair and we pay the costs, but first we will double check with the initial contractor as to why they did not complete the work.
+You also have the right to appoint an alternate contactor carry out the repair and we pay the costs, but first we will double check with the initial contractor as to why they did not complete the work.